Hi Mom, [Originally published: 11-20-2019; Updated August 2020]

 There’s one person in this world you never stop loving: your mother.
 I love you, Mom.
 Always have, always will.
 You gave me life and I’m so grateful because I’m rather enjoying myself!

-You see, I had a very, very good mother indeed.
+I thought I had a very, very good mother, at least, until I became a teenager.
 So let’s talk about you, Mom, cause you’re one fascinating lady.

 First, there’s the sweet, loving, sensitive, unconfident, babied, infantalized, codependent and immature young woman who met a man when the ink on his divorce decree was still wet*.
 A good, kind, happy woman with her heart in the right place.